marczaku/marczaku/README.md

 ### Oh, Hi there, my name is Marc Zaku 👋

-## I am a Frelance Software Engineer, CTO, Consultant and Lecturer
+## I am a Freelance Software Engineer, CTO, Consultant and Lecturer

 I have 11+ years of professional experience in many layers of software development including:
 - founding, hiring, leading, consulting, lecturing